sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Fix: fixed responsive css in dynamic loop
 * Fix: fixed dynamic loop with jet engine acf fields
 * Fix: fixed slider control units for vh, vx and %
-* Fix: added "before today" for past year in date qury
+* Fix: added &quot;before today&quot; for past year in date qury
 * Change: the uc_id will not change now when page refresh